LorenzoBettini/jupiter-bank-example/README.md

-# junit-bank-example
+# jupiter-bank-example

-Simple JUnit example
+Simple JUnit 5 example

 An example of Chapter _Junit_ of the book